GESIS-Methods-Hub/guidelines-for-methods/method-README-template.md

 - Add any disclaimers, legal notices, or usage restrictions for the method, if necessary.
 - *Remove this section if it doesn't apply to your method otherwise remove the (optional) from the title*

+## References (Optional)
+Provide references to any publications cited in the method documentation.